 We promote research and teaching in the fields of science, technology, engineering and mathematics.
-In addition to thematic funding in two focus areas, we keep an eye on the entire spectrum of natural and technical sciences.
+In addition to thematic funding in three focus areas, we keep an eye on the entire spectrum of natural and technical sciences.

 What do we mean by general STEM funding?